joaotavora/eglot/README.md

 - `M-x eglot-shutdown` says bye-bye to the server;

-- `M-x eglot-rename` asks the server to rename the symbol at point;
+- `M-x eglot-rename` ask the server to rename the symbol at point;

+- `M-x eglot-format-buffer` ask the server to reformat the current buffer.

 - `M-x eglot-code-actions` asks the server for any code actions at point.
 These may tipically be simple fixes, like deleting an unused